alpa-projects/alpa/README.md

   - `tests`: unit tests

 - [tensorflow-alpa](https://github.com/alpa-projects/tensorflow-alpa).
 The tensorflow fork for Alpa.
-  The c++ source code of Alpa mainly resides under `tensorflow/compiler/xla/service/spmd`.
+  The c++ source code of Alpa mainly resides in `tensorflow/compiler/xla/service/spmd`.

 - [jax-alpa](https://github.com/alpa-projects/jax-alpa).
 The jax fork for Alpa.
   We do not change any functionatiy, but modify the building scritps to make building with tensorflow-alpa easier.